Pseudoholomorphic quilts with figure eight singularity: Convergence modulo bubbling for strip-shrinking

 \section{Convergence modulo bubbling for strip-shrinking}

-The proof of the Gromov Compactness Theorem in \cite{bw:compactness} relies on \(\cC^k\)-compactness in the presence of a uniform gradient bound.
-This result is based on a strengthening of the strip-shrinking analysis of \cite{isom} from \(H^2\cap W^{1,4}\)-convergence to \(\cC^k\)-convergence; we also allow the domain to be equipped with nonstandard complex structures and the geometric composition \(L_{01} \circ L_{12}\) to be immersed, rather than embedded.
-The purpose of this section is to establish convergence mod bubbling in Theorem~\ref{thm:nonfoldedstripshrink}, deferring the \(\delta\)-independent Sobolev estimate Lemma~\ref{lem:masterestimate} to \S\ref{ss:estimate}.
+The purpose of this section is to prove a convergence-mod-bubbling result, which we state as Thm.~\ref{thm:nonfoldedstripshrink} below.
+It is a strengthening of the strip-shrinking analysis of \cite{isom} from \(H^2\cap W^{1,4}\)-convergence to \(\cC^k\)-convergence; we also allow the domain to be equipped with nonstandard complex structures and the geometric composition \(L_{01} \circ L_{12}\) to be immersed, rather than embedded.
+Thm.~\ref{thm:nonfoldedstripshrink} is used to prove the Gromov Compactness Theorem in \cite{bw:compactness}, which we in turn rely on in \S\ref{sec:remsing} of the current paper to prove the Removal of Singularity Theorem \ref{thm:remsing}.
+The proof of Thm.~\ref{thm:nonfoldedstripshrink} (which we will give in \S\ref{ss:compactness_proof}) relies on a collection of $\delta$-independent elliptic estimates, which we will formulate and prove in \S\ref{ss:estimate}.